sburden/website/hyak.md

 The next section after that is on **data transfer/storage/backup with hyak**, and contains several subsections.

-My recommended compute workflow for hyak is based on [Singularity containers](https://en.wikipedia.org/wiki/Singularity_(software)).
-Singularity only runs natively on the Linux kernel for ([reasons](https://sylabs.io/guides/3.0/user-guide/installation.html)), so the first step is getting access to a Linux commandline.
+My recommended compute workflow for hyak is based on [Apptainer containers](https://apptainer.org/) (formerly [Singularity](https://en.wikipedia.org/wiki/Singularity_(software))).
+Apptainer/Singularity only runs natively on the Linux kernel for ([reasons](https://apptainer.org/docs/admin/main/installation.html)), so the first step is getting access to a Linux commandline.

-Fortunately hyak runs Linux and already has Singularity installed, so if you're happy doing all your development remotely you can skip to the next section, **using Singularity on hyak**.
+Fortunately hyak runs Linux and already has Apptainer installed, so if you're happy doing all your development remotely you can skip to the next section, **using Apptainer on hyak**.

-If you want to do local development on a Mac / OSX computer, read the section on **getting Singularity on Mac / OSX**.
+If you want to do local development on a Mac / OSX computer, read the section on **getting Apptainer (Singularity) on Mac / OSX**.
 I list this first because it's easier (because of course it is).

-If you want to do local development on a Windows computer, read the sections on **getting Linux on Windows** and **getting Singularity on Linux**.
+If you want to do local development on a Windows computer, read the sections on **getting Linux on Windows** and **getting Apptainer (Singularity) on Linux**.
 Although this takes some doing, it's 100% viable and exactly what I use.

 ---
 ## logging in to hyak